joyceeexinyiwang/joyceeexinyiwang.github.io/index.md

 # Hi there, my name is Joyce Wang (王心怡).

-I am an antidisciplinary student/researcher interested in cultural narratives around science, technology, and media.

 I was born and raised in Beijing.
 At the moment, I am an undergrad studying Computer Science and Drama (Video and Media Design track) at Carnegie Mellon University.

 I adore writing, museums, new environments, and being active.
 My family and friends are the most important part of my life.
 Often finding myself in between various cultural and intellectual spaces, I try to find a balance between different parts of my identity and live as honestly as I can.